jhonjj93/Workflow-Image/Readme.md

  "MAINFOLDER\LOCATION\DRONES\MAPS\CIMARRON\FIELD\ALL\CYCLE"

 The orthomosaics must be organized in folders with their respective crop stage name.
 This names must begin with the order number the crop stages were sampled, ie, 0_MAXTILLERING, 1_BOOTING, etc. in this example if maxtillering stage is not sampled, the booting stage name will be 0_BOOTING.
-### For consolidated dataframe of VIS and agronomic data and graphics:
+### For consolidated data frame of VIS and agronomic data and graphics:
     "MAINFOLDER\LOCATION\DRONES\DATA\CIMARRON\FIELD\ALL\CYCLE"
-This path will be use to save the consolidate data and graphics
+This path will be used to save the consolidated data and graphics

-## There is 3 layers:
+## There are 3 layers:
 ### 1) Base layer:
-This layer contains the basics funtions to operate betwen rasters and shapes files.
+This layer contains the basics functions to operate between rasters and shapes files.
-### 2) Contoller layer:
+### 2) Controller layer:
-This layer contains the functions to use the basics funtions to procces all the orthomosaic in the directory path.
+This layer contains the functions to use the basics functions to process all the orthomosaic in the directory path.
 ### 3) visualization layer: